isamu/firebase-vue3-startup-kit/README.md

 ## Purpose

-This is a Start-Up kit for a Firebase web project, which uses Vue3.
+This is a Start-Up kit for a Firebase web project, which uses Vue3 and firebase 9.

+## Requirements

+- Node.js version 14 or later.

 ## Instruction